CX in the age of privacy and trust, Part 2: Is consent destroying your CX?

 - Posted by: Tim Walters, Ph.D.

-- Category: Content Marketing, Customer Experience, Data & Privacy
+- Categories: Content Marketing, Customer Experience, Data & Privacy

 This is the second in a series of articles on creating, maintaining, and optimizing great customer experiences in the context of mounting concerns about privacy and increasingly strict regulations governing data processing.
 We address topics such as consent strategies, the role of trust, the elements of trustworthiness, and integrating consent exchanges into CX.
 In Part 2, we explore how consent notifications are undermining your CX efforts — and what you can do about it.
-(See also Part 1.)
+(See also Part 1 and Part 3.)